Ashton-Bennett/webScrapper/readme.txt

 To extract text from <p> type the following command: node getAnchorTags paragraphs.

-To change the site that the data is gather from see line 41.
+To change the site that the data is gathered from see line 41.